open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/instrumentation/azure-sdk.md

 * [`http.user_agent`](../http.md)
 <!-- endsemconv -->

-Instrumentation support [W3C Trace context](https://w3c.github.io/trace-context/) propagation and Azure Services legacy correlation protocols.
+Instrumentation supports [W3C Trace context](https://w3c.github.io/trace-context/) propagation and Azure legacy correlation protocols.
 Propagator configuration is not supported.

 ## Messaging SDKs

 Messaging span semantics apply to Azure Event Hubs and Service Bus SDKs.

-Attribute names predate OpenTelemetry and originates from [OpenTracing semantic conventions](https://opentracing.io/specification/conventions/)
+Attribute names predate OpenTelemetry and originate from [OpenTracing semantic conventions](https://opentracing.io/specification/conventions/)

 Messaging SDKs produce three kinds of spans:

 - `PRODUCER` - describes message creation and associates unique context with the message to trace them when they are sent in batches.
-  - Producer spans name follows `<ClientType>.message` pattern (e.g. `EventHubs.message`)
+  - Producer spans name follows `<client>.message` pattern (e.g. `EventHubs.message`)

 - `CLIENT` - describes message (or batch) publishing.
   - It has links pointing to each message being sent.
   - Links don't have attributes.
-  - Send spans name follows `<ClientType>.send` pattern (e.g. `EventHubs.send`)
+  - Send spans name follows `<client>.send` pattern (e.g. `EventHubs.send`)

 - `CONSUMER` - describes message (or batch) processing.
   - It is created when user leverages handler APIs that wrap message or batch processing.
   - Processing span has links to each message being processed (when context is present).
-  - Each link has `enqueued_time` attribute with `long` value with unix epoch time with milliseconds precision representing when message was enqueued on the broker.
+  - Each link has `enqueued_time` attribute with `long` value with unix epoch time (with milliseconds precision) representing when message was enqueued on the broker.

 ### Messaging attributes